maddiewaldie/Computer-Science-A-2018-2019-/README.md

 # AP Computer Science A: Maddie Waldie Code

 ## Repository Setup
-> This section goes over how to set up the GitHub repository.
+> This section goes over how to set up the GitHub repository, using two different methods.
 ### Using Terminal
 Clone `the AP Cpmputer Science A: Maddie Waldie Code` repository: